-APVMA and FSANZ undertake chronic dietary exposure assessments for all agricultural and veterinary chemicals and undertake acute dietary exposure assessments where OCS or the Joint Food and Agriculture Organization / World Health Organization Meeting on Pesticide Residues (JMPR) or JECFA (in the case of antibiotics) have established an ARfD.
+APVMA and FSANZ undertake chronic dietary exposure assessments for all agricultural and veterinary chemicals and undertake acute dietary exposure assessments where either OCS or Joint Food and Agriculture Organization / World Health Organization Meeting on Pesticide Residues (JMPR) have established an ARfD.

 APVMA and FSANZ have agreed that all dietary exposure assessments for agricultural and veterinary chemicals undertaken by APVMA will be based on food consumption data for raw commodities, derived from individual dietary records from the latest National Nutrition Survey (NNS).
-The Australian Bureau of Statistics with the then Australian Government Department of Health and Aged Care undertook the latest NNS over a 13-month period (1995 to early 1996).
+The Australian Bureau of Statistics, with the then Australian Government Department of Health and Aged Care, undertook the latest NNS over a 13-month period (1995 to early 1996).
 The sample of 13,858 respondents aged 2 years and older was a representative sample of the Australian population and, as such, a diversity of food consumption patterns was reported.